kebernet/erigo/desktop/README.md

 These include:

- # Erigo-universal-{version}.zip -- A universal installation you can use on
-   pretty much anything that supports Java
+ 1. Erigo-universal-{version}.zip -- A universal installation you can use on pretty much anything that supports Java.
+You will need the librxtx installed.
- # Erigo-Mac-{version}.zip -- A MacOS X app.
+ 1. Erigo-Mac-{version}.zip -- A MacOS X app.